rasibn/dotfiles/README.md

 ## Footnote

 - my nixos dotfiles are in [nixos-home-config](https://www.github.com/rasibn/nixos-home-config).

-credits to [XNM1](https://github.com/XNM1/linux-nixos-hyprland-config-dotfiles) for the nix config
+- credits to [XNM1](https://github.com/XNM1/linux-nixos-hyprland-config-dotfiles) for the nix config!